mrahhal/template-dotnet-package/README.md

 - .NET 6 + C# 10 + NRT (nullable reference types) + ImplicitUsings
 - GitHub action to build and test in CI
+- SourceLink to pack and publish a symbol package

 ## Checklist